 After baking let the cookies cool on the baking sheet for at least 5 minutes.
 This gives them time to hold their shape more when removed from the pan!

-This recipe makes soft, cakey cookies that are also hearty!
-They held up very well in the freezer!
-They’re great to have on hand for the mornings when you don’t have the brain power to think about breakfast.
-You can just pull some out of the freezer, heat in the microwave for about 1 minute, and have a healthy delicious breakfast you and your kids will love!
+They held up very well in the freezer.
+You can just pull some out of the freezer, heat in the microwave for 20-60 seconds, and have a healthy delicious breakfast you and your kids will love!

 Tools used to make Paleo Zucchini Cookies: